christian-gerard/NOUS-OS/README.md

 # NOUS OS

-Goal: Build OS components that are optimized to run deep learning software.
+Goal: Integrate ML elements into an OS